 23. Basic Vegetables (Broccoli, Spinach, Green Beans, Lettuce, Tomatoes)

 The vegetables on our plates are not any different from many world cuisine.
 If you can get your hands on broccoli, spinach, green beans, lettuce, and tomatoes, that means you can make quite a number of Japanese dishes at home.

 Roots are some of the most versatile, delicious, long-lasting, and nutrient-dense vegetables in the world.
-Some of the most commonly used root vegetables in Japanese cooking are onion, carrot, and potatoes!
+Some of the most commonly used root vegetables in Japanese cooking are onions, carrots, and potatoes!
 You’ll find them in our everyday dishes.

 The other unique root vegetables that we often enjoy include daikon, renkon (lotus root), Gobo (burdock root), and Japanese sweet potatoes.
-The first two are also enjoyed by other East Asian and Southeast Asian cuisines, so you’re most likely to find them at Asian grocery stores or even farmers market.
+The first two are also enjoyed by other East Asian and Southeast Asian cuisines, so you’re most likely to find them at Asian grocery stores or even farmers’ markets.
 Some well-stocked American grocery stores such as Whole Foods and local co-ops may even carry them.

 Mushrooms are known for their deep, complex flavors and rich textures.
 The Japanese have learned the best ways to incorporate these mega fungi into our diet and to savor them in the most fabulous ways.
-Some of the common ones include shiitake mushroom, shimeji mushroom, enoki mushroom, and king oyster mushroom.
+Some of the common ones include shiitake mushrooms, shimeji mushrooms, enoki mushrooms, and king oyster mushrooms.